IgorHalfeld/v-notes/README.md

 vNotes
 ======

-> Simple and beautiful notepad to Markdown with VueJs and Local Storage API
+> Simple and beautiful notepad to Markdown with VueJs and Local Storage API.

 [DEMO](http://halfeld.github.io/v-notes)